Azure-Samples/azure-maps-services-ui/README.md

 ## Getting started

-Download the project and copy the `atlas-services-ui` JavaScript and CSS files into your project.
+Download the project and copy the `atlas-services-ui` JavaScript and CSS files from the `dist` folder into your project.

 See the [documentation](docs) for more details on a specific feature.